byjg/php-message-queue-client/README.md

 }
 ```

-There is no necessary call the method `getConnection()` because the method publish() and consume() will call it automatically.
+There is no necessary call the method `getDriver()` because the method publish() and consume() will call it automatically.
-Use the method `getConnection()` only if you need to access the connection directly.
+Use the method `getDriver()` only if you need to access the connection directly.

 ## Implemented Connectors